EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

 ### That’s it

 You should have a working map with pins now.
-If that’s all you wanted, clean up the `// insert` comments, pat yourself on the back, and go hit happy hour.
+If that’s all you want, clean up the `// insert` comments, pat yourself on the back, and go hit happy hour.

 ## Popups